cs329yangzhong/specificityTwitter/README.md

 - pickle
 - scikit-learn
 - [emoji](https://gate.ac.uk/wiki/twitter-postagger.html)
-- nltk
 - [GATE Twitter part-of-speech tagger](https://gate.ac.uk/wiki/twitter-postagger.html), please download the twitie-tagger and unzip it in current directory.

-and
 - StanfordCoreNLP for Named Entity Tagging.
-(Please include the NER tagger in the resource folder)
+(Please include the [NER tagger](https://nlp.stanford.edu/software/CRF-NER.shtml) in the resource folder)

 Our model was trained on a support vector regression model intergraded with scikit-learn.
 The last three packages together with the StanfordCoreNLP toolkit are required to generate features to be used in prediction.